 Saint Salim Chishti

 Fatehpur Sikri is a great example of the city that had to be abandoned due to the scarcity of water.
 In fact, now that I look back, I do not recall any water management systems at Fatehpur Sikri like step wells or lakes.
 The grandeur of this city in red sandstone lay neglected for more than 400 years.
 And has recently become a tourist attraction and the UNESCO World Heritage Site tag helps.

-You probably need couple of days to explore Fatehpur Sikri but unfortunately there are not too many options to stay back and hotels in Agra are the only solution.
+You probably need a couple of days to explore Fatehpur Sikri but unfortunately, there are not too many options to stay back and hotels in Agra are the only solution.
 Most Agra hotels would help with a day trip to Sikri.
 Given a chance, I would want to stay back and explore prehistoric rock shelters and rock paintings.
 As this area had been inhabited since pre-historic times.
-However as most tourists spend few hours or little more than half a day, here are a few things you must not miss at Fatehpur Sikri.
+However, as most tourists spend few hours or little more than half a day, here are a few things you must not miss at Fatehpur Sikri.

 Must see things at Fatehpur Sikri

 Jodha Bai Palace

 The Panch Mahal is the most beautiful part of Fatehpur Sikri.
 As it stands today – it is a skeleton like five stories open structure.
 The higher you go the more vantage point view you get.
 Before you think ahead, let me tell you tourists are no longer allowed to climb it.
 The red frame looks absolutely stunning against a blue sky and believe me your camera is going to love it.

 This is a unique piece of architecture with a single carved column in the middle that has a platform to sit on top where apparently Akbar sat.
 And from this lead four vestibules like paths to four corners where it is said his advisors sat.
 It symbolizes the fact that he listened to all four directions or ideas from all corners before he took important decisions.
 To me what makes it a must visit place in India is its unique architecture in red sandstone.